 24. Peddlars & Co

 Over the years, Peddlars has gone from the small local pub down the road, to a world-class establishment, complete with a resident chef, that includes The Local, The Oak Terrace, Volaré Ristorante and Graciales.
 The Oak Terrace is the place to be on a summer’s day with outdoor setting and casual eating with family and friends, while The Local is the pub side of things, also with seating outdoors.
-Each section has its own menu, with Winning Wednesdays at Graciales offering 50% off all food.
+Each section has its own menu.
 Keep an eye on their Facebook page for other special offers.

 25. Forresters Arms Pub & Restaurant